Arduino For Everyone

 These pins take sensor readings in a range of values rather than just sending whether something is just on or off.

-Connecting your Computer to Arduino Board
+Connecting your Computer to the Arduino Board

 The next important step is to connect your Arduino board to the computer.